stpn48/Fastype/README.md

 [x] - implement find race
 [x] - Prep prisma schema
 [] - Implement text generating
-[] - leave user from race when they leave the page
-[] - leave user from the race after the race ends (race ends in 1 min 30 sec) [] - reset race progress to 0 when race is closed
+[] - leave user from race when they leave the page XX [] - leave user from the race after the race ends (race ends in 1 min 30 sec) [] - reset race progress to 0 when race is closed
 [x] - 0 sec of creating the race